n-r-s-o/hello-world/README.md

 # hello-world
 A repository from following GitHub's Hello World guide.
-This sentence symbollizes having added additional information to README.md
+This sentence symbolizes having added additional information to README.md